Malacañang Palace: State Dining Room

 The State Dining Room is used mainly for Cabinet meetings.
-Before the 1935–37 renovations, this room was the ballroom of the palace.
+Before the 1935–1937 renovations, this room was the ballroom of the palace.
 This is where presidents dined with state guests and official visitors.
 A long adjustable table can accommodate up to about fifty guests.
 The president would sit at the center of the table and the first lady would sit across from him.
-The finest glassware (Irish Waterford and French St. Gobain) and china (Limoges and Meissen) in the collection were brought out on special occasions.
+The finest glassware (Irish Waterford and French Saint-Gobain) and china (Limoges and Meissen) in the collection were brought out on special occasions.
 The chandeliers are Spanish, from the Ayuntamiento Building in Manila, as are the gilded mirrors installed within since the Spanish regime.

 Two paintings dominate the room.
 The larger is a fiesta scene by National Artist Carlos "Botong" Francisco – a pair of tinikling dancers, a serenade, churchgoers, boatmen, and other vignettes of rural life.
 Commissioned for the Manila Hotel, it originally hung in one of the hotel lobbies but was transferred to Malacañang Palace in 1975.
 The other painting is an early Amorsolo rural scene.

 The room was widened and a mirrored ceiling installed in 1979.
 Previously, there was a long dining table at center and the decorations consisted of heavy crimson velvet curtains, large gilded mirrors and elaborate chandeliers.

 Beyond is a smaller room just as long but narrower than the dining room called the Viewing Room.
 The room was intended for Cabinet meetings and film showings.
 The room proved rather small and was rarely used as such.
 It was more frequently used to hold buffets for people meeting in the State Dining Room.
 Another result of the 1979 renovation, this room occupies what was before a veranda overlooking the palace driveway and garden.